Climate Intelligence, Defence and Analytics

 We will help you understand and prepare for a range of different scenarios, with a focus on zero compromise, making use of the best available science, and focussing on extreme scenarios and high-end scenarios, because not only do we firmly believe we are already living in a world that will experience these scenarios, but because we want to help you defend and enable your maximum resilience.
 This will include taking a radical approach to analysing your carbon footprint(s), use of renewable energies, practical effective ways of removing greenhouse gases from the atmosphere, developing your climate intelligence, and align you with effective change policies.

-Zero compromise
+Zero compromise,

-At Scientinel we believe that the only way to enact maxium resilience is to focus on extreme and high-end climate scenarios.
+At Scientinel we believe that the only way to enact maximum resilience is to focus on extreme and high-end climate scenarios.
 Decades of ineffective global response to climate change has landed us in an increasingly more and more urgent climate crisis, where we will all have to defend against extreme climate change.

 Why Choose Scientinel